dmansan/2024-xmas-mystery/README.md

 const GET_API_ENDPOINT = '<API_BASE_URL>/get-leaderboard';
 const POST_API_ENDPOINT = '<API_BASE_URL>/update-leaderboard';

+---
 5. Testing
 	1. Open the website using the S3 static hosting endpoint.
 	2. Verify the following functionalities:
-	•	Clue toggling works as expected.
+    	- 	Clue toggling works as expected.
-	•	Inputting the correct passcode displays the congratulatory message.
+     	- 	Inputting the correct passcode displays the congratulatory message.
-	•	The leaderboard updates correctly.
+     	- 	The leaderboard updates correctly.
-	3. Check both Lambda functions for successful execution.
+ 	3. Submit a correct and incorrect password to check both Lambda functions for successful execution.

 **Credits**

-danmansan
 This project was designed and implemented by danmansan.

+> WHEN IN DOUBT ASK CHATGPT OR YOUR FAVORITE GEN AI TO HELP GIVE YOU MORE INSTRUCTIONS ON TO FIX ERRORS.
+ MOST OF THIS PROJECT WAS CREATED & DEBUGGED WITH CHATGPT